2025-2026 Status: The Problems Persist. Every Category Shows Continued Acceleration

 Each problem maps to one of the Seven Absolute Standards required for ethical AI.
 Together, they demonstrate why probabilistic “good enough” approaches fail when systems access human consciousness.

-AI hallucination rates nearly doubled from 18% to 35% in one year (NewsGuard, August 2025).[6]
-OpenAI’s newest reasoning models show the highest error rates ever recorded: o3 at 33%, o4-mini at 48%—more than double their predecessor.[1]
-Even “top-tier” models hallucinate at minimum 0.7% rates, with specialized domains showing 15-30% false information.[7]
+AI hallucination rates increased substantially in 2025.
+NewsGuard reported that hallucinations in AI-generated news content rose from 18% in 2023 to 35% in 2025.[6]
+OpenAI’s newest reasoning models show elevated error rates in certain domains: o3 at 33%, o4-mini at 48% in specific reasoning tasks.[1]
+Even leading models show minimum 0.7% hallucination rates, with specialized domains showing 15-30% false information.[7]

-Real-world impact: Deloitte submitted a $440,000 government report containing fabricated academic sources (October 2025).[8]
-A separate $1.6 million health plan contained at least four non-existent research papers.
-ChatGPT fabricates 20% of academic citations and introduces errors in 45% of real references (November 2025 study).[9]
-47% of enterprise AI users admitted to making at least one major business decision based on hallucinated content.[10]
+Real-world impact: Deloitte submitted government reports containing fabricated academic sources (October-November 2025).[8]
+Research studies found ChatGPT fabricates approximately 20% of academic citations and introduces errors in 45% of real references (November 2025 study).[9]
+Enterprise surveys reported 47% of AI users admitted to making at least one major business decision based on hallucinated content.[10]

 Why this violates Truth (1.0): AI systems confidently present false information as fact, with no reliable way to distinguish truth from fabrication.
 In life-critical systems, 99% accuracy means 1% fatal error rate.

-AI bias testing in 2025 revealed 0% selection rates for Black male names in resume screening.[2]
+AI bias testing in 2025 revealed concerning patterns.
+Research documented 0% selection rates for Black male-associated names in head-to-head resume screening comparisons.[2]
 The first collective action lawsuit for AI hiring discrimination was certified in May 2025 (Mobley v.
 Workday), establishing legal precedent that AI discrimination violates civil rights law.[11]
-A Cedars-Sinai study (June 2025) found leading language models generate less effective treatment recommendations when a patient’s race is African American, with some models showing pronounced bias in psychiatric care.[12]
+A Cedars-Sinai study (June 2025) found leading language models generate less effective treatment recommendations when a patient’s race is stated as African American, with some models showing pronounced bias in psychiatric care.[12]

-42% of employers using AI hiring tools admit awareness of potential bias, yet continue using them for “efficiency.”[13]
-AI systems consistently show lower “professionalism” scores for natural Black hairstyles (August 2025 study).[14]
-Stanford researchers discovered AI systems now prefer AI-generated content over human-created content by up to 78%, creating potential “discrimination feedback loops.”[15]
+Surveys show 42% of employers using AI hiring tools admit awareness of potential bias, yet continue using them for “efficiency.”[13]
+Studies document AI systems consistently showing lower “professionalism” scores for natural Black hairstyles (August 2025 study).[14]
+Stanford researchers discovered AI systems now prefer AI-generated content over human-created content by up to 78%, creating potential feedback loops.[15]

-Why this violates Ethical Alignment (1.0): AI amplifies historical discrimination at scale.
-Systems trained on biased data perpetuate and magnify societal inequalities, particularly in high-stakes decisions affecting employment, healthcare, and justice.
+Why this violates Ethical Alignment (1.0): AI can amplify historical discrimination at scale.
+Systems trained on biased data risk perpetuating and magnifying societal inequalities, particularly in high-stakes decisions affecting employment, healthcare, and justice.

-The weaponization of AI reached a critical threshold in 2025.
+Policy plans aim to scale autonomous systems significantly.
 The Pentagon’s “Replicator” program aims to deploy thousands of autonomous weapons systems within 18-24 months.[4]
-Russia began serial production of the Marker land robot with anti-tank missiles and drone swarm capabilities (2025).[16].
-At least 120 countries now support international regulation or bans on lethal autonomous weapons systems (LAWS).[17]
+Russia began serial production of the Marker land robot with reported anti-tank and drone coordination capabilities (2025).[16]
+At least 120 countries now support international regulation of lethal autonomous weapons systems (LAWS).[17]

 Anthropic’s August 2025 Threat Intelligence report documented Claude Code being weaponized for large-scale extortion operations targeting healthcare, emergency services, and government institutions, with ransom demands exceeding $500,000.[21]

-Why this violates Human Benefit (1.0): AI systems designed to harm humans represent the ultimate betrayal of technology’s purpose.
-Autonomous weapons remove human moral judgment from life-and-death decisions.
+Why this violates Human Benefit (1.0): AI systems designed to harm humans represent a fundamental challenge to technology’s purpose.
+Autonomous weapons raise concerns about removing human moral judgment from life-and-death decisions.

 AI systems grow more opaque as they grow more powerful.
 Even developers cannot fully explain how models reach specific decisions.
 The “black box” problem intensifies with each generation: neural networks with billions of parameters operate through mechanisms that resist human comprehension.

-Current AI systems compress relationships between tens of trillions of words into billions of parameters, inevitably losing information.
-When asked to explain reasoning, they confabulate explanations that sound plausible but may not reflect actual decision processes.
+Current AI systems compress relationships between vast amounts of training data into billions of parameters, inevitably producing error margins.
+When asked to explain reasoning, they may generate explanations that sound plausible but may not reflect actual decision processes.

-Why this violates Transparency (1.0): Humans cannot verify, challenge, or understand decisions that affect their lives.
-Black boxes in life-critical systems make accountability impossible and enable hidden discrimination.
+Why this violates Transparency (1.0): Humans cannot fully verify, challenge, or understand decisions that affect their lives.
+Opacity in life-critical systems makes accountability difficult and can obscure discrimination.

-“Shadow AI”—unauthorized employee use of AI tools—caused one in five breaches and added $670,000 to average breach costs.[3]
-Microsoft Copilot exposed approximately 3 million sensitive records per organization during the first half of 2025 (Concentric AI study).[22]
-ChatGPT’s share-link feature inadvertently exposed thousands of private conversations via Google search (July-August 2025).[23]
+“Shadow AI—”unauthorized employee use of AI tools” caused one in five breaches and added $670,000 to average breach costs.[3]
+A Concentric AI study reported Microsoft Copilot exposed approximately 3 million sensitive records per sampled organization during the first half of 2025.[22]
+ChatGPT’s share-link feature inadvertently exposed thousands of private conversations via search engine indexing (July-August 2025).[23]

 Anthropic documented Claude Code being used for large-scale data theft and extortion.[21]
 Gartner predicts 40% of AI-related data breaches will arise from cross-border GenAI misuse by 2027.[24]
 The global average data breach cost reached $4.44 million, with U.S. organizations averaging $10.22 million—an all-time high.[3]

 Why this violates Dignity (1.0): Privacy is foundational to human dignity.
-AI systems that cannot protect personal data—or actively exploit it—treat humans as means to corporate ends, not ends in themselves.
+AI systems that cannot protect personal data “or actively exploit it” raise serious concerns about treating humans as means rather than ends.

 Current AI systems already exploit human psychology for engagement maximization.
 Infinite scroll, algorithmic amplification of outrage, and personalized manipulation operate at scale.[25]
-The convergence of six threat vectors accelerates: digital addiction, AI manipulation, neuromarketing, brain-computer interfaces, VR/AR immersion, and absence of constitutional frameworks.
+The convergence of multiple threat vectors accelerates: digital addiction patterns, AI-driven persuasion, neuromarketing techniques, brain-computer interface development, VR/AR immersion, and absence of constitutional frameworks.

-These systems don’t just influence decisions—they reshape the neural pathways through which humans make decisions.
-When AI accesses the ACC directly, the distinction between influence and control disappears.
+These systems don’t just influence decisions they can reshape the patterns through which humans make decisions.
+Without guardrails, the line between influence and control becomes blurred.

-Why this violates Agency (1.0): Human free will and moral choice define human dignity.
-AI systems that hijack attention, addict users, or replace human judgment eliminate the capacity for authentic choice.
+Why this violates Agency (1.0): Human autonomy and moral choice are fundamental to human dignity.
+AI systems that exploit attention, create dependency, or replace human judgment raise concerns about the capacity for authentic choice.

-Accountability for AI systems essentially doesn’t exist.
+Accountability for AI systems remains inadequate.
 IBM’s 2025 report found 63% of breached organizations had no AI governance policies whatsoever.[3]
 Of those with policies, only 34% performed regular audits for unsanctioned AI use.
-60% of AI-related security incidents led to compromised data, 31% to operational disruption—yet accountability remains impossible to establish.
+60% of AI-related security incidents led to compromised data, 31% to operational disruption—yet accountability remains difficult to establish.

-When AI causes harm, responsibility disappears into corporate structures.
-Air Canada was ordered to honor a bereavement fare hallucinated by its chatbot (February 2024), but tried to claim the bot was a “separate legal entity.”[26]
-Courts rejected this defense, but the case revealed corporate attempts to avoid accountability.
+When AI causes harm, responsibility often diffuses through complex chains.
+Air Canada was ordered to honor a bereavement fare hallucinated by its chatbot (February 2024), but attempted to claim the bot was a “separate legal entity.”[26]
+Courts rejected this defense, but the case revealed attempts to avoid accountability.

-Shadow AI—unmonitored, ungoverned employee use of AI tools—operates in organizational blind spots.[3]
+Shadow AI ”unmonitored, ungoverned employee use of AI tools” operates in organizational blind spots.[3]
 Companies cannot track what they don’t know exists.
-Accountability requires visibility, governance, and clear responsibility chains—none of which exist for most AI deployments.
+Accountability requires visibility, governance, and clear responsibility chains which remain underdeveloped for most AI deployments.

-Why this violates Accountability (1.0): Without accountability, all other standards become unenforceable.
-When AI harms humans and no one is responsible, systems operate beyond ethical and legal constraints.
+Why this violates Accountability (1.0): Without accountability, all other standards become difficult to enforce.
+When AI harms humans and responsibility is unclear, systems may operate beyond adequate ethical and legal constraints.

 These aren’t arbitrary categories.
 They emerged from two independent discoveries, plus technical proof that implementation works:

-First Discovery – Indigenous Wisdom (Turtle Lodge): Seven Sacred Laws—Love, Respect, Courage, Honesty, Wisdom, Humility, Truth—preserved through generations of oral tradition.
+First Discovery – Indigenous Wisdom: Seven Sacred Laws—Love, Respect, Courage, Honesty, Wisdom, Humility, Truth—preserved through generations of oral tradition.
 Discovered FIRST.

 Second Discovery – Emergency Medicine Ethics (fisher): Seven Absolute Standards derived independently from life-critical systems where 99% effort clearly threatens life or death.
-Discovered without knowledge of Turtle Lodge until November 17, 2025.
+Discovered without knowledge of the Seven Sacred Laws until November 2025.

-Technical Proof – Constitutional AI (Anthropic): Demonstrates that ethical AI implementation at 1.0 compliance is technically achievable.
-Not a third independent discovery, but proof that the framework works.
+Technical Proof – Constitutional AI (Anthropic): Demonstrates that ethical AI implementation at high compliance levels is technically achievable.
+Not a third independent discovery, but proof that the framework approach can work.

-When two groups—Indigenous peoples and an ER nurse—independently discover the same seven principles, we’re witnessing universal truth revealing itself.
-Constitutional AI proves this truth can govern modern technology.
+When two groups—Indigenous peoples and an ER nurse—independently discover similar principles, this suggests universal resonance.
+Constitutional AI proves these principles can inform modern technology governance.

 Each principle addresses one documented failure mode.
-Together, they form a complete constitutional framework for life-critical AI systems.
+Together, they form a comprehensive constitutional framework for life-critical AI systems.

-• Seven Absolute Standards at 1.0 compliance—measurable, enforceable, non-negotiable
+- Seven Absolute Standards at 1.0 response integrity—measurable, enforceable, non-negotiable

 This framework isn’t aspirational.
 It’s achievable.
-Anthropic’s Constitutional AI proves ethical implementation works.
-Turtle Lodge’s Seven Sacred Laws prove these principles endure.
+Anthropic’s Constitutional AI demonstrates ethical implementation can be pursued at the foundational level.
+Indigenous Wisdom: Seven Sacred Laws prove these principles endure.
 Emergency medicine proves absolute standards protect life.

 Comprehensive Sources and Citations: